 When in Italy’s capital, I assure you, you don’t want to leave before enjoying a hearty dish of tonnarelli cacio e pepe at Rome historic restaurant Da Felice a Testaccio.

-If you want to explore the flavours and recipes of Roman traditional cuisine, Felice a Testaccio is definitely one of the best restaurants in Rome.
+If you want to explore the flavors and recipes of Roman traditional cuisine, Felice a Testaccio is definitely one of the best restaurants in Rome.

 A traditional trattoria in a traditional Roman neighbourhood, it was founded in 1936 by Felice Trivelloni, who took over the old-style osteria of his father Guido, where you would only be served to drink and the food you would bring it yourself.

 Back in 1936, Testaccio was not a wealthy area of Rome, but it definitely has always been an authentic one.
 Now, it’s a hip neighbourhood, full of restaurants, bars, gelaterie, nightclubs, shops and boasting a fair share of attractions from old and modern history.

 Felice a Testaccio is still run by the same Trivelloni family who carries on with tradition of both their neighbourhood and their ancestors.

 READ MORE: To discover traditional recipes and learn how to make them, take one of the many great food tours in Rome!